 LogRocket, Inc. (“LogRocket,” “we,” “us” or “our”) and the person or entity agreeing to these terms (“Customer” or “you”) would like to set out the general terms and conditions for (i) you to access and use the LogRocket Services and provide Customer Data to LogRocket and (ii) LogRocket to provide the Services to you and use the Customer Data when performing the Services.

-BY CLICKING ACCEPT, YOU ARE AGREEING TO THE TERMS IN THIS AGREEMENT.
-Customer and LogRocket agree that this Agreement along with Customer’s order for the Services (“Order”) is effective on the date Customer orders the Services by clicking the “Accept” button as part of the ordering process, and accepts these terms.
+BY CLICKING ACCEPT, BY USING THE SERVICES OR BY PAYING ANY INVOICE REFERENCING THESE TERMS, YOU ARE AGREEING TO THE TERMS IN THIS AGREEMENT.
+Customer and LogRocket agree that this Agreement along with Customer’s order for the Services (whether submitted through our website or executed as a separate document, an “Order”) is effective on the date Customer orders the Services.
 If you are entering into this Agreement on behalf of a company or other legal entity, you represent that you have the authority to commit the entity to the Agreement and the term “Customer” or “you” will refer to that entity.
-If you do not have this authority, are under the age of 18 or if you do not agree with the Agreement, you must not select the “Accept” button or accept these terms and you may not access or use the Services.
+If you do not have this authority, are under the age of 18 or if you do not agree with the Agreement, you must not accept these terms and you may not access or use the Services.

 In addition to the terms otherwise defined in this Agreement or an Order, the following terms have the definitions below: